Over-Stimulated, Overly-Friendly Dogs

 Read this article by Suzanne Clothier Don't wait.
 Do it now!

 Meeting every dog he sees will not satisfy him so he doesn't obsess so much.
-It will make him worse.
+It will likely make him worse.
+You are rewarding the emotional excitement and sustaining the expectation.

 "But, he's fine as soon as he gets to meet them."